lim3light/github_locator/README.md

 # github_locator
-to locate gitthub profiles or other users
+to locate gitthub profiles of other users